7thonda/Hostel-Business-Analytics/README.md

 1. The hostel should conduct a comprehensive check and maintenance of the premises during the months of **August and September** to ensure readiness for the arrival of new clients.
 2. Invest in marketing and promotion during peak revenue season ie. from **October to January** to maximize revenue.
 3. Alternative or cheaper vendors can be sourced to manage the rising cost of Operation.
-5. To offset the rising total percentage of gross expenses, the rent for each room should be increased by N10,000 per month.
+5. To offset the rising total percentage of gross expenses, the rent for each room should be increased by *N10,000* per month.
-6. A survey should be created to find out the pain points why the **2 man room downstairs** is the most occupied on average and the **2 man room downstairs** is the least, so that it can be improved on or cut off depending on its effect on the general business.
+6. A survey should be created to find out the pain points why the **2 man room downstairs** is the most occupied on average and the **2 man room Upstairs** is the least, so that it can be improved on or cut off depending on its effect on the general business.
 7. With a retention rate of *94.17%* and and occupancy rate of *78.79%* plans should be made for and expansion.
 8. The **4 man room** should be focused on taken as first priority when actions for improvements are concluded on and ready to commence.
 9. implement a customer segmentation strategy to target high LTV customers effectively.